leo-health/ios/README.md

 * This is the one time you are allowed to push directly to master.
 Do so now!

+* You must have the necessary private keys on your local machine.
+Ask someone for them if you need them.
+They should sit in a folder called `private_keys` at the same level as your project directory (to be clear, not in your project directory).

+* You must, for the time-being, manually upload a zipped dsym to Crittercism.
+The script for crittercism dsym uploads works in development but does not yet work in production.
+Once this has been updated, we will remove this step.
+Instructions for doing this can be found on Crittercism's website.
+If you do not have a login for Crittercism, ask for one if you are responsible for uploading builds to iTunesConnect.

 ####Uploading the Build